Back to blog

 The big wins

-Groceries: Switch and compare The price difference between Countdown and Pak'nSave on the same shop can be 15-25%.
+The price difference between Countdown and Pak'nSave on the same shop can be 15-25%.
 If you're spending $200/week at Countdown, switching to Pak'nSave could save $30-50/week — that's $1,560-2,600 a year.
+See our full guide on cutting food spending in NZ.

-Insurance: Bundle and review annually Most Kiwis overpay for insurance because they never review it.
+Most Kiwis overpay for insurance because they never review it.
 Get quotes from at least 3 providers every year.
 Bundling contents and car insurance with one provider often saves 10-15%.

-KiwiSaver: Make sure you're getting the full employer match If your employer matches 3%, contribute at least 3%.
+If your employer matches 3%, contribute at least 3%.
 Otherwise you're leaving free money on the table.
 For someone earning $60,000, that's $1,800/year in employer contributions.
+Read our 7 KiwiSaver tips for more.

 The savings account strategy

 Don't just save into your main account.
-Open a separate savings account (or use goal-tracking in an app like Steady) and set up automatic transfers on payday.
+Open a separate high-interest savings account (or use goal-tracking in an app like Steady) and set up automatic transfers on payday.
 Even $50/fortnight adds up to $1,300/year.

 The psychological trick: money in a separate account feels "spent" — you're less likely to dip into it for impulse purchases.